bit-shift/devcon_iv_beamer_template/README.md

 - Timeline
 - Boxes

-These can be done using standard Beamer features.
+These can be done using standard Beamer and Tikz features.

 #### Usage